Family, Consumer & Human Sciences at University of North Carolina at Greensboro

 UNC Greensboro Family, Consumer & Human Sciences Rankings

-There were 4 students who received their doctoral degrees in family, consumer and human sciences, making the school the #18 most popular school in the United States for this category of students.
+There were 4 students who received their doctoral degrees in family, consumer & human sciences, making the school the #18 most popular school in the United States for this category of students.

 Family, Consumer & Human Sciences Student Demographics at UNC Greensboro

-Take a look at the following statistics related to the make-up of the family, consumer and human sciences majors at University of North Carolina at Greensboro.
+Take a look at the following statistics related to the make-up of the family, consumer & human sciences majors at University of North Carolina at Greensboro.

 UNC Greensboro Family, Consumer & Human Sciences Master’s Program

-In the family, consumer and human sciences master's program at this school, racial-ethnic minorities make up 60% of degree recipients.
-That is 31% better than the national average.*
+In the family, consumer & human sciences master's program at this school, racial-ethnic minorities make up 67% of degree recipients.
+That is 15% better than the national average.*

-The following table and chart show the race/ethnicity for students who recently graduated from University of North Carolina at Greensboro with a master's in family, consumer and human sciences.
+The following table and chart show the race/ethnicity for students who recently graduated from University of North Carolina at Greensboro with a master's in family, consumer & human sciences.

 Concentrations Within Family, Consumer & Human Sciences

-If you plan to be a family, consumer and human sciences major, you may want to focus your studies on one of the following concentrations.
+The following family, consumer & human sciences concentations are available at University of North Carolina at Greensboro.
 The completion numbers here include all graduates who receive any type of degree in this field from University of North Carolina at Greensboro.
 Some of these focus areas may not be available for your degree level.

 Careers That Family, Consumer & Human Sciences Grads May Go Into